Blackholan/pyMWGCprogen/README.md

 [![Python](https://img.shields.io/badge/python-3.8.2-blue.svg)](https://python.org)
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://choosealicense.com/licenses/mit/)

 # pyMWGCprogen
-Performing orbit integrations to track the orbits of 170 Galactic globular clusters and the 11 classical Milky Way satellite galaxies backwards in time in a Milky-Way-plus-satellites potential including the response of the Milky Way to the infall of the Large Magellanic Cloud and the effect of dynamical friction on the satellites

 <p align="center">
   <img src="ghI.jpg">
 </p>

-This repository contains details on CosmoFlow, a Pyhton package to automatically compute cosmological correlators.
+pyMWGCprogen is a Python package which performs orbit integrations to track the orbits of 170 Galactic globular clusters and the 11 classical Milky Way satellite galaxies backwards in time in a Milky-Way-plus-satellites potential including the response of the Milky Way to the infall of the Large Magellanic Cloud and the effect of dynamical friction on the satellites.

 More details on the method and applications can be found in the paper:

 [![ArXiv](https://img.shields.io/badge/arXiv-2302...-yellowgreen.svg)](https://arxiv.org/abs/2302.00655) [![ArXiv](https://img.shields.io/badge/arXiv-2312...-yellowgreen.svg)](https://arxiv.org/pdf/2312.06559.pdf) [![ArXiv](https://img.shields.io/badge/arXiv-2402...-yellowgreen.svg)](https://arxiv.org/pdf/2402.03693.pdf)